thaliproject/thali/presenceprotocolforopportunisticsynching.md

 ServiceDataValue = BluetoothAddress / iOSDevice

-BluetoothAddress = BluetoothFlag BluetoothValue BluetoothFlag = 0x00
+BluetoothAddress = BluetoothFlag BluetoothValue BluetoothFlag = 0
 BluetoothValue = 6-OCTET

-iOSDevice = 0x01
+iOSDevice = 1
 ```

 The payload of an advertising packet is 31 octets.
 This field is made up of AD structures which consist of three parts, a 1 octet length field, an AD type and AD Data.
 Generally advertisements consist of at least two AD structures.
 The first is for flags and the second is to advertise our service UUID.
 The flag field takes up a total of 3 bytes, 1 for length, 1 for type and 1 for the actual flag values.
 ServiceUUID takes up 18 bytes, 1 for length, 1 for type and 16 for the 128 bit UUID.
 So this leaves us with only 10 bytes that we control.
 We will advertise service data which means our overhead for length and type is 2 bytes leaving us with 8 bytes of actual data.

-## Android Settings
-Before turning an Android device into a peripheral we MUST determine if the local hardware actually supports being a peripheral.
-As explained [here](http://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode) this can be determined by querying three different APIs, the listed APIs MUST be queried and BLE advertising only activated if they all return true.

-Android advertises over BLE by configuring itself using the [AdvertiseSettings.Builder](https://developer.android.com/reference/android/bluetooth/le/AdvertiseSettings.Builder.html).

-Android implementations of Thali MUST use the following advertising settings:
-* `setAdvertiseMode()`
-* `setTimeout(0)` - We advertise as long as we are around
-* `setAdvertiseMode()` - This MUST be set to `ADVERTISE_MODE_LOW_LATENCY` when the application is in the foreground and `ADVERTISE_MODE_LOW_POWER` when the application is in the background.
-* `setTxPowerLevel()` - This MUST be set to `ADVERTISE_TX_POWER_LOW` when in the background and `ADVERTISE_TX_POWER_HIGH` when in the foreground.

-__Open Issue:__ - We need to perform practical experiments to determine what the actual battery drain is of having BLE advertising on all the time.
-If we primarily use low power then it really shouldn't be bad since BLE was designed to allow beacons to advertise themselves for years on a single battery.

-When scanning for Thali BLE peripherals Android devices MUST

 ## BluetoothAddress
 In theory once someone has discovered a Thali peripheral the next step would be to issue a connect and start to use characteristics to move the beacon values.
 In practice however we have found this to be problematic because we have had serious reliability issues with connecting over BLE on Android.
 It is quite common for connects to randomly fail and for the BLE stack to then become unresponsive for a minute or two afterwards.
 We have had no problems receiving BLE advertisements, just connecting.

 Therefore we are starting with a conservative stance.
 We use BLE advertisements to find Android Thali peripherals but we then switch to Bluetooth in order to transmit the beacons.
 To make this switch we have to discover the peripheral's Bluetooth address.
 It so happens that a Bluetooth address is 6 octets long.
+We need one byte to flag that this is a Bluetooth address and then 6 bytes for the actual address.
 This fits nicely into our 8 octets and explains the `BluetoothAddress` structure above.

-##Notifying when beacons change
-Once a Thali central finds a Thali peripheral and makes a request to /NotificationBeacons how does it know if the value of the notification beacons ever changes?
-After all, the peripheral might have new data for the central.
-How will this be discovered?
-If we were using characteristics then we could do a connect and use the notify functionality built into BLE.
-But for the reasons previously discussed we are not using characteristics.

-Our solution depends on a behavior we have observed with Android.
-Whenever we stop and re-start a BLE peripheral Android appears to always give us a new BLE address.
-Therefore whenever the value in /NotificationBeacons change the BLE service MUST be stopped and restarted in order to obtain a new address.
-The result being that the peripheral will now look like a brand new device to everyone in the vicinity and they will automatically connect to get the new /NotificationBeacons value.

-## When to decide a peer has left
-In general BLE peripherals will advertise their presence on a regular interval thus allowing those around them to know of their presence.
-But

 ## Binding TCP/IP to Bluetooth

 Once the Bluetooth Address is discovered the central will switch to an insecure RFCOMM connection to the supplied Bluetooth Address.
 This creates a situation in which the central device becomes a Bluetooth client and the peripheral device becomes a Bluetooth server.
 Bluetooth connections are full duplex.
 We will only support a single TCP/IP connection at a time over the Bluetooth transport.
 But we will then use our [TCP Multiplexer](https://github.com/thaliproject/Thali_CordovaPlugin/blob/master/thali/tcpmultiplex.js) to enable multiple simultaneous TCP/IP connections to be opened from the Bluetooth Client to the Bluetooth Server.
-Note that if both devices want to open connections to each other then each has to simultaneous take on the role of Bluetooth Client and Bluetooth Server.
+Note that if both devices want to open connections to each other then each has to simultaneously take on the role of Bluetooth Client and Bluetooth Server.

 The actual logic for relaying TCP/IP over the Bluetooth connection works as follows:
 1. The Thali software tells the local Thali Bluetooth layer to open a Bluetooth client connection to the remote peer
 2. The Bluetooth Client layer will establish the connection and will then open a localhost TCP/IP listener and return the port for the listener to the Thali software.
-3. The Thali Software then opens a TCP/IP connection to the localhost TCP/IP listener.
+3. The Thali software then opens a TCP/IP connection to the localhost TCP/IP listener.
 That listener will accept exactly one connection.
 4. The Bluetooth code will now take the input stream from the TCP/IP connection to the localhost TCP/IP listener and connect it to the output stream of the Bluetooth client connection.
 The Bluetooth code will then take the input stream from the Bluetooth client connection and connect it to the output stream from the localhost TCP/IP listener.

 This design means we are "crossing the streams" between the localhost TCP/IP listener's input/output streams and the Bluetooth Client's input/output streams.
 This means that only the stream content will be put over the air.
-None of the TCP/IP control flow, fin or other logic will be transmitted.
+None of the TCP/IP control flow, FIN packets or other logic will be transmitted.
 This means, for example, that the only way that the Bluetooth Server code will know that the TCP/IP connection on the Bluetooth Client side has been closed (since the FIN packet won't be transmitted) is when the Bluetooth Client closes the Bluetooth Client socket connection.
 This also means that we are depending on TCP/IP and Bluetooth's flow control to play well with each other.
 That is, if the Bluetooth Client connection's buffer is full then when we try to relay from the localhost TCP/IP listener's output stream to the Bluetooth Client's input stream the write request won't go through because there is no space in the buffer.

 The logic works the same on the Bluetooth Server side.
 Specifically:
 1. The Thali software tells the local Thali Bluetooth layer that it wants to receive incoming Bluetooth connections.
-As part of that require the Thali software will specify a TCP/IP localhost listener and port.
+As part of that API call telling the Thali Bluetooth layer to listen, the Thali software will specify a TCP/IP localhost listener and port.
 2. When a Bluetooth Client connection is made to the device the Thali Bluetooth code will open a TCP/IP client connection to the TCP/IP localhost listener and port specified by the Thali software in step 1.
 The Bluetooth server will then take its input stream and connect it to the TCP/IP client's output stream.
 It will then take the TCP/IP client's input stream and connect it to the Bluetooth Server's output stream.

 If there are multiple simultaneous Bluetooth connections to the Bluetooth Server then there will be multiple simultaneous localhost TCP/IP client connections made to the submitted TCP/IP localhost listener and port.